jariarkko/arch-dedr-report/draft-arkko-arch-dedr-report.md

 The workshop investigated deployment cases from WebPKI to DNSSEC, from BGP to NATs, from DNS resolvers to CDNs, and from IOT to instant messaging and social media applications.

+In many cases there was either a surprise in how technology was deployed, lack of sufficient adoption, or the business models associated with chosen technologies were not in favor of broader interoperability.

+In general, the protocol designers cannot affect market forces but must work within them.
+But it is possible to choose, for instance, whether to work to support the markets with standards that an established business clearly needs, or to enable competition and disruption through more speculative new technology.

+Themes on lessons learned include:

+* Feedback from those who deploy often comes too late.

+* Building blocks get re-purposed in unexpected ways

+* User communities come in too late.

+* The web is getting more centralised.
+Counteracting this trend is difficult.
+Even when there's a clear goal, such as supporting de-centralised market models, it is not necessarily clear what technical path leads to such goals.
+There are also many forces that make it easier to pursue centralised models, deployment is often easier in such a model, the technologists and regulators find more easily which parties to talk to about the topic, and so on.

+* It is important but hard to determine how useful new protocols are.

+* It is difficult for the IETF community to interact with others, e.g., specific business sectors that need new technology (such as aviation or healthcare) or regulators.

 ## Principles

 Several underlying principles can be observed in the example cases that were discussed.
 Deployment failures tend to be associated with cases where interdependencies make progress difficult and there's no major advantage for early deployment.
 Despite persistent problems in the currently used technology, it becomes difficult for the ecosystem to switch to better technology.
 For instance, there are a number of areas where the Internet routing protocol, BGP, is lacking, but success in deploying significant improvements has been lacking, for instance in the area of security.

 Another principle appears to be first mover advantage.
 Several equally interesting technologies have fared in very different ways, depending whether there was an earlier system that provided most of the benefits of the new system.
 Again, despite potential problems in an already deployed technology, it becomes difficult to deploy improvements due to lack of immediate incentives and due to the competing and already deployed alternative that is proceeding forward in the ecosystem.
 For instance, WebPKI is very widely deployed and used, but DNSSEC is not.
 Is this because the earlier commercial adoption of WebPKI, and the initially more complex interdependencies between systems that wished to deploy DNSSEC.

+The definition of success in {{RFC5218}} appears to a part of the problem.
+The only way to control deployments up front is to prevent wild success, but wild successes are actually what we want.
+And it seems very difficult to predict these successes anyway.
+The workshop also discussed the extent to which protocol work should be controlled by the IETF, or the IESG.
+It seems unproductive to attempt to constrain deployment models, as one can only offer possibilities but not force anyone to use a particular possibility.

 The workshop also discussed different types of deployment patterns on the Internet:

 * Delivering functionality over Internet as a web service.
 The Internet is an open and standardised system, but the service on top may be closed, essentially running two components of the same service provider's software against each other over the browser and Internet infrastructure.
 Several large application systems have grown in the Internet in this manner, encompassing large amounts of functionality and a large fraction of Internet users.
+This makes it easier for web applications to grow by themselves without cross-fertilisation or interoperability.

 * Delivering concentrated network services that offer the standard capabilities of the Internet.
 Examples in this category include the provisioning of some mail services, DNS resolution, and so on.